ihmeuw/vivarium/docs/source/concepts/lookup.rst

    continuous parameters are represented by points and to tables where all parameters are categorical.

-If the underlying data is a single value, this is the last layer of abstraction.
-The :class:`ScalarTable <vivarium.framework.lookup.table.ScalarTable>` has only one reasonable strategy which is to broadcast the value over the population index.
-If we have a :class:`pandas.DataFrame` and therefore an :class:`InterpolatedTable <vivarium.framework.lookup.table.InterpolatedTable>`, there are additional layers to the lookup system to allow the user to control the strategy for turning the population index into values based on
+If the underlying data is a single value or consists only of categorical variables, this is the last layer of abstraction.
+The :class:`ScalarTable <vivarium.framework.lookup.table.ScalarTable>` and :class:`CategoricalTable <vivarium.framework.lookup.table.CategoricalTable>` each have only one reasonable strategy which is to broadcast the value over the population index.
+If we have continuous variables and therefore an :class:`InterpolatedTable <vivarium.framework.lookup.table.InterpolatedTable>`, there are additional layers to the lookup system to allow the user to control the strategy for turning the population index into values based on